stonepros/stone/doc/rados/api/librados-intro.rst

 - Get and set the configuration

-One of the powerful features of Ceph is the ability to bind to different pools.
+One of the powerful features of Stone is the ability to bind to different pools.
 Each pool may have a different number of placement groups, object replicas and replication strategies.
 For example, a pool could be set up as a "hot" pool that uses SSDs for frequently used objects or a "cold" pool that uses erasure coding.